a1120960/PAC-SWaP/README.md

 - Another factor to explore could be device manufacturability, especially at scale.
 However, unlike cost and personnel, it would be very difficult to assign a simple scalar value to.

 # DISCLAIMER
-- I make no claim that this is a comprehensive database of every single device, however I plan to keep it updated as new devices/results are published/announced.
+- We make no claim that this is a comprehensive database of every single device.
+However, I plan to keep it updated as new devices/results are published/announced.
 As well as adding anything current or from the past that I have missed.
 - **Its not a competition!**.
 The intention isn't to present this as a ranking or leader-board of clock performance and SWaP.
 Rather it is just a representation of where the technology currently stands.